-Adopt Traditional Media Marketing
+4. Adopt Traditional Marketing Methods

 Gen X's media consumption is equally mixed between traditional offline media – such as television, newspapers, magazines – and digital media.
 This is great for businesses, offering a multitude of channels through which they can effectively target and reach these buyers.

 Appropriate offline marketing strategies include placing print advertisements in newspapers and magazines.
 This strategy offers consumer targeting to a certain extent, allowing companies to select publications whose readership matches their desired demographic.
 Promotional leaflets may also be used to give shoppers the chance to peruse your company’s offerings, prices, and benefits.